-Our community trees are cataloged in an ongoing data base that records their location, species, health, height, and diameter.
+Our community trees are cataloged in an ongoing database that records their location, species, health, height, and diameter.
 Our inventory shows a wide variety of trees that includes both native and non-native species, bringing our city character.
-Sites are also identified for future planting possibility.
+Sites are also identified for future planting possibilities.

 When choosing the appropriate tree for a particular location, it helps to consider things like hardscape distances, climate conditions, soil type, organic matter, underground utilities, overhead power lines, and what kind of future tree maintenance will be required.